 Is My False Claims Act/Whistleblower Case Public Information?

 Generally, a qui tam lawsuit is under seal when it is filed with the court.
 This means the plaintiff can ensure that it is highly confidential during the investigation process.
 Only the government department or officials who handle the case are initially aware of it.
 The violator often happens to be the plaintiff’s employer, and they are not informed as to the identity of the whistleblower.
 The seal is usually be extended by permission of the court beyond the initial 60 day period stated in the federal law to facilitate the government’s confidential investigation.
 The length of these extensions and the time the case remains secret can depend on the time the government may take to investigate the claims and the willingness of the Court to grant such extensions.

 When the investigation is completed, the government will decide if they will join or take over the litigation.
 Otherwise, the plaintiff and his or her lawyer have the option of proceeding without the government.

 Why is it Important to Hire a Qui Tam Lawyer?

 The case may seem obvious to a whistleblower who is working for an employer committing the fraud.
 The whistleblower may know more about the industry than anyone else involved in the case.
 Explaining the industry, the laws and regulations involved as well as sifting through all the facts of the case can be complicated.
 In addition, of course, protecting the rights of the whistleblower is crucial to a successful outcome.

 Becoming a whistleblower may be complicated and stressful, but there are lawyers in Washington, DC, who can help you through the process.
-Price Benowitz lawyers have experience in this highly specialized area.
+Mr. Eaton and his team of lawyers have experience in this highly complex area of the law.
 They have handled large cases involving fraud and related criminal activities.

 Watch Attorney Tony Munter talk about DC whistleblower reward laws here.